-Lab Testing - Soil & Water
+Soil & Water Testing

-Let's begin with a soil test.
-So many times clients come in our office with questions about their lawn, garden, trees, etc. and we always suggest that we start with the basic (soil test).
-Here is a link that will assist you gathering your sample.
-Soil testing in Georgia.
+The basic S1 soil test includes pH (Lime requirement) Phosphorous (P), Potassium (K), Calcium (Ca), Magnesium (Mg), Zinc (Zn), and Manganese (Mn).
 It is not necessary to come by and pick up the bags first.
-Bring your dry sample in a ziplock bag, cup, or any kind of container.
-We will transfer it over to a UGA soil bag.
-We need at least 1 cup of dry soil.
+Bring your dry sample in a ziplock bag, cup, or any container, and we will transfer it to a UGA soil bag before shipping.
+We will need at least 2 cups of dry soil.
 One sample is sufficient for each lawn.
-The cost per sample is $8.00 (cash, check or credit card) and results are either mailed or emailed.
+The cost per sample for the basic S1 soil test is $8.00 (cash, check or credit card) and results can either be mailed or emailed.
 It usually takes about 10 to 12 days to receive your results.

 Here is a tip to help dry your soil quicker: Place your wet soil in a shallow pan and place on the dashboard of your vehicle with the windows rolled up in the sunshine.
 It will dry it out quickly.

 The quality and safety of drinking water is of great concern to many Americans today because of an increased interest in health and environmental quality.
-This new focus on water quality has led many Americans to consider testing their water.
+This focus on water quality has led many Americans to consider testing their water.

 For basic W1 water (pH, Hardness, P, K, Ca, Al, B, Cr, Cu, Fe, Mg, Mn, Mo, Ni, SiO2, Na, Zn) and expanded W2 water tests (W1-Basic, W3-Anions, W11-Soluble Salts, & W18-Alkalinity), collect the sample when water has not been used for at least 6-12 hours.
 This will usually be first thing in the morning or at the end of the day—if you have been away all day and nobody else has used water.
 Use a kitchen or bathroom cold water faucet to avoid the water heater.
 For wells, draw the sample as close to the well head as possible.